 Here are 10 things you must do if you want to join the ranks of millionaire publishers … a goal we think is worthy of all multiplatform publishers today.

 Digital publishing tips, strategy #1: Start with a subscription website.
-Depending on your goals, you can create one of many archetypes, but at the very least, you’ll need a portal with SEO content to drive traffic, and a store to sell products to your visitors.
+Depending on your goals, you can create one of three main archetypes, but at the very least, you’ll need a portal with SEO content to drive traffic, and a store to sell products to your visitors.

-Digital publishing tips, strategy #3: Send emails regularly to your subscribers, including both high quality editorial and promotional content.
+Digital publishing tips, strategy #3: Send emails regularly to your subscribers, including both high-quality editorial and promotional content.
+Additionally, if you have a web library, we recommend sending library previews, an advertorial-style email that promotes premium content behind a metered paywall.
 Our clients are masters at this, right down to the time of day that they mail and the careful mixing of promotional content with aligned editorial content.

 Digital publishing tips, strategy #4: Don’t forget your metadata.
 It’s not just your content that’s driving traffic: Google pays attention to your title tags and often your meta descriptions, too.
 Make sure your title is descriptive and optimized with keywords, but is not so long it will be truncated, preferably 20-66 characters.
 And descriptions that don’t appeal to searchers will leave them clicking on someone else’s content, no matter how well optimized or how high you rank.

 Digital publishing tips, strategy #5: Turn your back issues into a web magazine library as a completely new product, or as an add-on to your digital subscriptions.
-The Biblical Archaeology Society has had tremendous success doing just that.
+Our publishing partners at I Like Crochet, Yankee, and Financial Freedom have had tremendous success doing just that.

 Digital publishing tips, strategy #6: Transform your best-selling print products into digital products.
 Print publishers know what sells with their target audience.
 Turning these print products into digital products can help you increase revenue and find a new form of consumer that prefers digital.